 G Suite (Google Apps) is a set of Google services tailored specifically for Pepperdine community members.
 Services include Google-powered email, calendars, document sharing, instant messaging, and mobile device services.

 Kronos provides electronic timecards to Pepperdine employees.
 This tool allows users to create, edit, and approve timecards.

-Lynda.com is an online training library and professional-development software which provides guides and tutorials for over 700 software products.
-Pepperdine users must register for a free, two-week training period to use this website.
+Lynda is an online training library and professional-development software which provides guides and tutorials for over 700 software products.
+All Active Students, Faculty, and staff have full access to the library of content by signing in here.

 Pepperdine offers network drive space to faculty and staff to share critical documents and projects.
 Files stored on this service are backed up on a daily basis and rotated off-site on a weekly basis.

 Projectmanager.com is an easy-to-use project portfolio management application, which allows Information Technology (IT) to track the status of major IT projects.
 It has a look and feel like MS Project and is located in Pepperdine's hosted web environment at Projectmanager.com.